jonkuhn/jkengine/README.md

 ## Rough Project Roadmap and Ideas
 1. ✓ ~~Build wrappers around basic OpenGL constructs~~ (probably have enough for now)
-2. ✓ ~~Prototype 2D tile maps~~ (prototype exists)
+2. ✓ ~~Prototype 2D tile maps~~
-2. Build support for 2D tile maps that is decoupled from OpenGL.
+3. ✓ ~~Build support for 2D tile maps that is decoupled from OpenGL.~~
-3. Build support for 2D sprites that is decoupled from OpenGL.
+4. Build support for 2D sprites that is decoupled from OpenGL.
-4. Build something like an object factory or scene builder / loader to encapsulate loading, allocation, and instantiation logic and to serve as the Dependency Injection root. (maybe could defer this until after I have hard coded a basic game level prototype)
+5. Build something like an object factory or scene builder / loader to encapsulate loading, allocation, and instantiation logic and to serve as the Dependency Injection root. (maybe could defer this until after I have hard coded a basic game level prototype)
-5. What is next may vary on what I feel like doing, but likely should be:
+6. What is next may vary on what I feel like doing, but likely should be:
    - Use 2D tile map and sprites to prototype a simple game level that uses them.
 This would not be designed to be a "good" game but just to see how it is to use the tools I built and make sure I can integrate them well with basic input and basic physics and game logic.
-6. Formalize the design of some of the non-graphics aspects from the simple 2D game level prototype
+7. Formalize the design of some of the non-graphics aspects from the simple 2D game level prototype
-6. Things I have thought of doing but should probably defer:
+8. Things I have thought of doing but should probably defer:
    - Make a tile map editor.
    - Implement instanced rendering for drawing multiple instances of the same sprite.
    - Writing a WebGL renderer and allowing games written with the engine to be deployed to the web.